Skip to main content

 After that is completed, open the folder in your favorite code editor.

-Adding the ABI and Address
+Adding the ABI

 The first thing we will do is add the ABI and address of our deployed contract.
 This allows our front end to know where to read and write data to it.
 This information can be found in the SettleMint IDE where you deployed your contract.